eoin-cr/JomBot/README.md

 # Added in this commit:

-Added sentiment analysis to check if a user likes billionaires or not.
-Added command so it can be run in servers to see.
-Will work on building functionality into the command that lets people speak in general to integrate with the checker automatically later.
+Added ability to vote on whether the sentiment analysis was correct, which is then added to the csv file to improve the sample set.
+The updated sample set will have no effect until the bot is restarted though

 ---